 - Open Fractures – This injury shows punctures, lacerations and/or openings caused by pieces of bone sticking through the skin.

 - Broken Forearm – The forearm has two bones, the radius and ulna.
 Both bones can be broken near the wrist or close to the elbow area, causing intense pain and loss of functionality.
 People who experience this type of injury may need to undergo surgical procedures.
 Medical intervention helps ensure proper alignment of the bone and proper healing.

 - Broken Wrists – This type of injury can occur when people try to prevent themselves from falling or crashing into something.
 For example, when a car accident occurs, many people instinctively reach out to brace for impact, often leading to wrist fractures and other joint injuries.
 Warning signs of a broken wrist include swelling, bruising, and acute pain when trying to move the hand.

-How Much is a Broken Arm Injury Claim Worth?
+How Much Is My Car Accident Broken Arm Injury Claim Worth in Arkansas?

 The injuries resulting from a car accident will greatly depend on the severity of the crash.
 However, even in a low-speed accident, serious harm can result, including bruises and lacerations (cuts), neck injuries, spinal cord injuries, bone fractures, soft tissue injuries like whiplash, and brain injuries.
 Fatal or catastrophic injuries are even more likely in a high-speed crash.